 Full disclosure, I have not followed keto like I did on that earlier program where I was relatively pain-free and thriving.
 On that program, it was eggs in the morning with avocado on a bed of greens with olive oil.
 Then 2oz grass-fed steak on a spinach salad with olive oil and avocado.
 The same again at dinner.
 No dairy whatsoever was on that plan.
 No keto treats.
 No almond/coconut flour.
 Just greens and steak and good fats like avocados and olive oil.

 I have, however, lost 20 pounds over the past several months without being perfect.

 I consume dairy now in my tea, when I cook, some cheese, etc. and I think that it’s actually my undoing.
 I still feel achy and have pretty significant lippy pain, and I read from other Lipedema Warriors that removing dairy is the big one.
 I’ve also recently discovered that seed oils can cause significant inflammation, so that’s a new thing to consider.

 However, I have to say that something significant occurred despite the dairy.
 Almost no more swelling.
 Not even when I fly across the country.
 Suddenly, my ankles are more visible.
 I still feel achy, and for sure the flying has taken its toll.
 Especially the international flights, but it’s vastly improved since switching to keto.

 For whatever reason, this way of eating seems to help with the edema significantly for me.
-I’ve decided to dial it back to eating healthy keto and skipping the processed keto treats and flours, eliminate dairy, and see where this takes me.
+I’ve decided to dial it back to eating healthy keto and generally skipping the processed keto treats and flours, eliminate dairy, and see where this takes me.

 And I have to say that the conclusion I’ve come to is simple: eat foods that reduce inflammation and do not cause inflammation.
 Period.